1337party/1337party/README.md

 ## About Me

-developer for Remakes
+Game developer specializing in Roblox remakes

-- Developer With Experience
+- Developer with hands-on project experience
+- Focused on clean, performant code
 - Always working on something new

 ---